jojojaeger/whisper-streamlit/README.md

 2. Select a model (large for the best result) and set additional parameters
 3. Download the resulting transcript

+## Fixes to common errors

+* Error: Request failed with status code 403

+solution run the app with --server.enableWebsocketCompression=false

 ## Contact

 If you have any questions or feedback about this project, please feel free to contact us by email at johanna.jaeger89@icloud.com.